tropo/tropo-agitate/README.md

     execute 'say', { :prompt => 'I like to have weasels in my cloud.', :voice => 'simon' }.to_json }

+  # Supports STREAM FILE with and without escape digts
+  # Note, any digits at the end of the string will always be treated as escape digits
+  stream_file_example {
+	raw_response "STREAM FILE tt-monkeys 1234567890*#"
+    raw_response "STREAM FILE tt-monkeys"
+  }

   # If this is a Tropo call, then all of the SIP headers for the session are available
   show_call_data {
     ahn_log.tropo_headers_str.debug tropo_headers